Quick Answer, Gold Futures Trading

 Trend following on the US session

-Setup: identify the daily trend on the 4-hour or daily chart.
-Wait for the US session open at 08:20 ET.
-Trade in the direction of the trend on a pullback to the prior day's high (in an uptrend) or low (in a downtrend) on the 5-minute chart.
-Stop just past the wick of the entry candle.
-Target the prior session's range expansion or 1.5x the stop distance.
+Identify the daily trend on the 4-hour or daily chart, then wait for the 08:20 ET US open.
+Trade in the trend direction on a pullback to the prior day's high (uptrend) or low (downtrend) on the 5-minute chart.
+Stop just past the wick of the entry candle; target 1.5x the stop distance.

 Range fade during Asia and early Europe

-Setup: identify a clear overnight range on the 15-minute chart.
-Wait for a test of the range high or low without volume confirmation (no surge in volume on the breakout candle).
-Fade back into the range.
-Stop 10 to 20 ticks past the breakout high or low.
-Target the opposite end of the range or the midpoint.
+Identify a clear overnight range on the 15-minute chart.
+Wait for a test of the range high or low without volume confirmation, then fade back into the range.
+Stop 10 to 20 ticks past the breakout point; target the opposite end or the midpoint.

 News play around CPI and FOMC

-Setup: stay flat through the release.
-After the initial spike (usually 30 to 90 seconds), wait for the price to retest the pre-release level.
-If gold rejects the retest with a strong reversal candle in the post-news direction, enter on the next 5-minute candle close.
-Stop past the spike high or low.
-Target 2x to 3x stop distance, or trail with a 5-minute swing structure.
+Stay flat through the release.
+After the initial spike (usually 30 to 90 seconds), wait for price to retest the pre-release level.
+If gold rejects the retest with a strong reversal candle, enter on the next 5-minute close.
+Stop past the spike extreme; target 2x to 3x the stop.

-Oversizing on GC instead of starting on MGC.
-GC's $10 tick value feels small on paper.
-It feels enormous when you're 50 ticks underwater on a $50K account.
-MGC exists for exactly this reason.
-Use it.
+- Oversizing on GC instead of starting on MGC.
+The $10 tick value feels small on paper and enormous 50 ticks underwater on a $50K account.

-Ignoring the DXY chart.
-Trading gold without watching the dollar is like trading NQ without watching ES.
-They are two views of the same macro picture.
-If DXY is breaking out of a multi-week range and gold is sideways, the gold move is coming.
+- Ignoring the DXY chart.
 The dollar leads, gold reacts.
+If DXY is breaking out and gold is sideways, the gold move is coming.

-Holding through FOMC without a plan.
-Gold can move 30 to 80 ticks in three minutes at 14:00 ET.
-If you're holding into FOMC because "the trade looks good," you don't have a trade.
-You have a coin flip with a tight drawdown clock.
+- Holding through FOMC without a plan.
+A 30 to 80 tick move in three minutes is a coin flip with a tight drawdown clock, not a trade.

-Confusing spot gold and gold futures.
-Spot gold (XAUUSD) trades on the OTC forex market with a different price (slightly lower) and different mechanics (rollover swaps, not contract expiry).
-Gold futures and spot gold move together but they are not the same instrument.
-Charts, news rules, and execution differ.
-Don't import spot gold habits to GC without re-checking.
+- Confusing spot gold and gold futures.
+Spot (XAUUSD) trades OTC with a slightly lower price and different mechanics (rollover swaps, not contract expiry).

-Not respecting First Notice Day.
-Holding a long GC position into First Notice Day exposes you to a delivery notice.
-For retail traders this is administratively painful and may incur fees.
+- Not respecting First Notice Day.
+A long GC held into First Notice Day risks a delivery notice.
 Roll or close 5 to 7 business days before the last trading day of the contract month.
-Most platforms flag the front-month rollover automatically, but verify.

 Frequently Asked Questions